peripheralist/typeface/README.md

 ## Supported characters

-Two functions allow specifying which characters are supported by the stored typeface.
-ASCII characters can be encoded in a single byte, so typefaces using only this charset can rely on the `isSupportedByte(bytes1)` function to specify if a character is supported.
-For charsets including more complex characters that require more than 1 byte to encode, `isSupportedBytes4(bytes4)` should be used.
+The function `supportsCodePoint(bytes3)` allows specifying which characters are supported by the stored typeface.
+All possible unicodes can be encoded using no more than 3 bytes.